lautr/strapi-plugin-duplicate-button/README.md

 ## Issues

-Please reprot any Issues on [GitHub](https://github.com/lautr/strapi-plugin-duplicate-button/issues/new).
+Please report any issues on [GitHub](https://github.com/lautr/strapi-plugin-duplicate-button/issues/new).